Level Up Your Nutrition Game With Our Freebies

 Congratulations, the relentless work has been done and you finally made it to race day!
 You whizzed through your training cycle well-fueled after polishing up on what to eat when training for a marathon.
 And, now that elusive start line is here!
 But, what about marathon nutrition for race day itself?

-Similar to carb loading, consider experimenting with your standard pre-race meal on the evenings prior to your longest long runs to ensure your body tolerates the meal well.
+Similar to carb loading, consider experimenting with your standard pre-race meal on the evenings before your longest long runs to ensure your body tolerates the meal well.
 This will help increase confidence in your food choices heading into race day.
 Low-fiber, relatively lower-fat foods will be best to help minimize the potential for gastrointestinal upset.
 Here are a few examples of what to eat the night before a marathon:

 · Cream of rice cereal with maple syrup and Skratch hydration beverage